Reading from Network

 }

-The isInitialized field indicates if the Mint account has been initialized.
+The isInitialized field indicates whether the mint account has been initialized.
 This field is a security check used in the Token Program.

 {